-If he views the Triple Realm as a prison; if he treats birth and death as an enemy; if he intends to save only himself and has no wish to save others, then his resolve is small.
+If he views the Triple Realm as a prison; if he treats birth and death as an enemy; if he intends to save only himself and has no wish to save others, then his motivation is small.

-If he sees living beings as existing outside of his mind; if he does wish to save others and to realize Buddhahood, but does not forget his own accumulation of merit and does not get rid of his worldly knowledge and views, then his resolve is partial.
+If he sees living beings as existing outside of his mind; if he does wish to save others and to realize Buddhahood, but does not forget his own accumulation of merit and does not get rid of his worldly knowledge and views, then his intention is partial.

-If he knows that his own nature is the same as living beings and, therefore, vows to save them; if he knows that his own nature is the same as the Buddha Path and, therefore, vows to realize it; if he does not see even one thing as existing apart from the mind; if his mind is like empty space; if he makes vows that are like empty space; if he cultivates practices that are like empty space; if he attains a fruition like empty space, and yet does not grasp at the characteristic of empty space, then his resolve is complete.
+If he knows that his own nature is the same as living beings and, therefore, vows to save them; if he knows that his own nature is the same as the Buddha Path and, therefore, vows to realize it; if he does not see even one thing as existing apart from the mind; if his mind is like empty space;

+if he makes vows that are like empty space; if he cultivates practices that are like empty space; if he attains a fruition like empty space, and yet does not grasp at the characteristic of empty space, then his resolve is complete.

-Having understood these eight different aspects of a resolve, we should know how to investigate and contemplate them.
+Having understood these eight different aspects of a vow, we should know how to investigate and contemplate them.
 Knowing how to investigate and contemplate them, we know which to keep and which to discard.
-Knowing which to keep and which to discard, we can then resolve our minds.
+Knowing which to keep and which to discard, we can then develop our minds.

 What does it mean to "investigate and contemplate them?"
-We must ask ourselves, "Which of these eight aspects does my resolve have?
-Is my resolve deviant or proper, true or false, great or small, partial or complete?"
+We must ask ourselves, "Which of these eight aspects does my vow have?
+Is my it off course or correct in its aim, based on what is true, or false, great or small, partial or complete?"

 What does it mean to "keep or discard?"
-It means that we discard the deviant, the false, the small, and the partial, and that we keep the proper, the true, the great, and the complete.
-To make a resolve in this way is truly and properly to resolve upon Bodhi.
+It means that we discard the incorrect way, the false, the small, and the partial, and that we keep the proper, the true, the great, and the complete.
+To make a vow in this way is truly and properly to have the clear intention to awaken.